OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Suboptimal Solution to The General Case: With Rate Constraints

 Therefore, by harnessing the lower bounds defined in \eqref{eq7a71}, \eqref{eq7a72}, and \eqref{eq7a73}, problem \ref{eqP3r} can be solved by iteratively solving the following problem

 Obviously, problem \ref{eqP32r} is convex due to the concave objective function and convex constraints.
-Therefore, it can be solved optimally by using the Matlab toolbox CVX.
+Therefore, it can be solved optimally by using the Matlab toolbox CVX \cite{grant2015cvx1}.
 Then, we repeat this approximation and the convergence can be guaranteed due to the iteratively increased objective function.
+In summary, problem \ref{eqP1r} is relaxed to \ref{eqP3r}, and its approximated solution can be obtained using the SCA algorithm by iteratively solving problem \ref{eqP32r}.